PhenixCollaboration/web/_results/hepdata.md

 Please contact the {% include navigation/pagelink.md folder=site.about name='dap_contact' tag='DAP Team' %} for
 more information.

+##### Pitfalls
+* Incorrect or missing keywords/key phrases
+* Garbled, incorrect or suboptimally formatted content of the abstract due to errors made while copying the abstract from other sites or documents and limitations of the HEPData LaTeX implementation
+* Incorrect notation used for reactions e.g. "p+p" as opposed to "[P P --> X]"
+* Leftover .tar, .gz or .tgz files accidentally checked into the repository
+* Missing image files with only the thumbnail images provided.
+Images are optional but if this option is selected it must be done right
+* Mismatch between the data and the provided optional image

 ##### Correcting Errors
 It is strongly recommended to pay close attention to the content of your submission i.e. numerical values of the the data points, error bars, labels and scales of axes etc, such that the submission is final and would never need any adjustments.
-If, despite best effort, there is an inaccuracy in a submission it can be resubmitted by the HEPData coordinator for PHENIX.
-In that case, a new version is cut and becomes available under the same HEPData ID, while the old version is still available via a direct reference ("v1" etc).
+If, despite best effort, there is an inaccuracy in a submission it can be corrected.
+This requires that the complete package be resubmitted by the HEPData coordinator for PHENIX.
+In that case, a **new version** of the HEPData entry is created on the portal and becomes available by default under the same HEPData ID, while the old version is still available via the specific reference ("v1" etc).
 While this guarantees that the data presented on the site is the most accurate according to our judgement it also creates certain ambiguity for people who already accessed the old data and perhaps performed a few downloads.
 While this can addressed by communicating the fact of